tiagodavi70/VizGen/chart-generation-service/README.md

   npm start
   ```

+### Instalation troubleshot
+The `canvas` dependency causes some dependency errors on some windows machines.
+Follow [this link](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows) to solve this problem.

 ### Requests

 The interface of requests is done by the URL, on GET requisitions.
 The basic structure is as follows: